DrDBanner/inmanage/readme.md

 *Click image for provisioned install video.*

-The file `.env.example` is already included in the Invoice Ninja repository.
-To perform a provisioned installation of Invoice Ninja, fill in values such as `APP_URL` and the required `DB_*` variables in `.env.example`, then rename or copy it to `.env.provision`.
+A clean `.env.example` file is already included in the cloned `script-directory`.
+To perform a provisioned installation of Invoice Ninja, fill in values such as `APP_URL` and the required `DB_*` variables in `.env.example`, save it, then rename or copy it to `.env.provision` into the same directory.

-To perform a provisioned installation of Invoice Ninja, fill in values such as `APP_URL` and the required `DB_*` variables in `.env.example`, then rename or copy it to `.env.provision`.

-On the next run, the script will:
+On the next run of the script, without any parameters, the script will:

 * Create the database and database user
 * Download and install the latest Invoice Ninja release